Fried Chicken Po’ Boys with Spicy Remoulade Sauce

 Storing Fried Chicken Po’Boy Sandwich

-You can store this chicken, coleslaw, and secret sauce separately in individual containers.
+You can store the chicken, coleslaw, and sauce separately in individual containers.
 When ready to reheat, place the chicken in the microwave, stove, or air fryer to reheat.
-Layer the sandwich back together and enjoy another delicious meal!
+Assemble the sandwich and enjoy another delicious meal!

 More Southern Favorite Recipes

-We are big fans of the delicious flavors in New Orleans and have made a bunch of yummy copycat recipes from our visits there.
+We are big fans of the delicious flavors of New Orleans, and have made a bunch of fantastic copycat recipes from our visits there.
 Try a few of these insanely good recipes and give your family a true Mardi Gras meal!

 How to Make Fried Chicken Po’ Boys